amtseng/fourier_attribution_priors/infra/gcp/README.md

 		- The full path to the keyfile must be specified
 	- To unmount, `fusermount -u ~/mounts/gbsc-gcp-lab-kundaje-user-amtseng-prj-ap`
 - Populate the bucket with data
-	- Done with script `populate_bucket.sh`
+	- Done with script `populate_bucket.sh` (should take around 5 minutes)
-	- Warning: this takes on the order of 30-60 minutes
 - Once a pod is created through `kubectl` (the `kubectl` that is connected to the cluster), the buckets associated with the project will be visible through `gsutil` automatically
+	- Right after the Docker image is created for the first time, it may take up to 10 minutes for the credentials to be reflected

 ### Creating a Docker image
 - The Docker image `kundajelab/genome-pytorch-sacred:gcp` was created (see `..docker/`)